TrentonZero/trentonzero.github.io/_posts/2016-05-16-yelloture.md

 "Ainofiriano?
 No. Once, he might have been, but Isil gives me a bigger cage and her followers suit me better.
 I'm with the moon, Vanyánan, and I think you know it."

 Yes, I did, though I try to avoid thinking about it.
 I am thinking, I'm not so sure Isil gives Orëveriel a larger cell.
 She offered her creed that prisoners should dress like Lords and free men like prisoners.
-And I never ever known anyone, of either sex, to dress as extravagantly as Orëveriel.
+And I have never ever known anyone, of either sex, to dress as extravagantly as Orëveriel.
 But I didn't mention this to her.
 A religious argument with one of my few friends was not a good policy.

 "I followed Isil once."